almaaszafar/Coursera-Specialization-Course-in-Introduction-to-Programming-the-Internet-of-Things-IOT-/Introduction to the Internet of Things and Embedded Systems/Course summary.md

 - LAN: Ethernet
 * Switch: Smart device that transmits data

-* Hub: Dumb device that transmits data (Possibility of collision)
+* Hub: A dunce device that transmits data (There may be possibility of network collision)

 - WAN: Internet
    * Routers: From LAN to WAN